Thank you for arriving!

 Wonderful to see you.

 Thank you for joining us this past June 5th for our annual Mercy Benefit Concert.
 Virtually.
 Although we were unable to physically get together, the energy and enthousiam around that night was palpable.
-In collaboration with Project HOPE (Helping Other People Eat), we raised, with your support, over $14,500 for local families in need.
+In collaboration with Project HOPE (Helping Other People Eat), we raised, with your support, over $16,500 for local families in need.
 A special thank you to the performers, viewers, donators, administrators, and each person who made this night possible.
 You truly helped keep Mercy's spirit alive this year, despite the obvious obstacles.
-Please watch, donate, and enjoy our recorded conert at mercybenefit.org.

 Thank you from us and your community,